-- CO 1. successfully teach within the organizational structure of technology/career education (VI) - CO 2. implement a plan designed to foster an efficient and controlled learning environment (III, V) - CO 3. effectively plan, execute and assess impact on student learning within a unit of instruction (I, V) - CO 4. demonstrate the effective use of computers and related peripherals for the development of lesson plans and instructional materials (GEO-3) (V) - CO 5. exhibit the communication skills essential for a professional educator (GEO-4) (VI) - CO 6. incorporate the basic principles of learning/teaching in lessons and instructional activities (GEO-7) (II) - CO 7. address the needs of students with various learning styles and disabilities (II, III, V) - CO 8. incorporate safety instruction and its related concerns into lessons and instructional activities (I, III, V) - CO 9. effectively evaluate teaching and student performance (IV) - CO 10. demonstrate technological competency related to the use of the internet, informational databases, and other educational resources (GEO-3) (V). - CO 11. take advantage of the effects that classroom diversity brings to the instructional environment.
+- CO 1. describe the organizational structure of technology/career education (VI) - CO 2. develop a plan designed to create an efficient and controlled learning environment (III, V) - CO 3. effectively plan and execute a unit of instruction (I, V) - CO 4. demonstrate the effective use of computers and related peripherals for the development of lesson plans and instructional materials (GEO-3) (V) - CO 5. exhibit the communication skills essential for a professional educator (GEO-4) (VI) - CO 6. incorporate the basic principles of learning/teaching in lessons and instructional activities (GEO-7) (II) - CO 7. address the needs of students with various learning styles and disabilities (II, III, V) - CO 8. incorporate safety instruction and its related concerns into lessons and instructional activities (I, III, V) - CO 9. effectively evaluate teaching and student performance (IV) - CO 10. demonstrate technological competency related to the use of the internet, informational databases, and other educational resources (GEO-3) (V). - CO 11. take advantage of the effects that classroom diversity brings to the instructional environment.
 (GEO-6) (II, III, V, VI) - CO 12. document professional competency and development using practical and concrete artifacts.
 (GEO-3, GEO-8) (I, VI)